geogardenclub/geogardenclub.github.io/docs/user-guide/insights.md

 Each time you bring up the GeoGardenClub app, it begins by displaying the Insights View.
 The Insights View consists of a number of "Insight Widgets", which are intended to help you be productive and make the most of GeoGardenClub.

-Here is a screenshot that shows an example of the "Get Started" and "Recent Chapter Activities" Insight Widgets:
+Here is a screenshot that illustrates two Insight Widgets: "Get Started" and "Recent Chapter Activities":

 <img width="300" src="/img/user-guide/home-insights.png"/>